>

 $ bowtie2 -x genome -1 reads1.fastq.gz -2 reads2.fastq.gz -S output.sam

-This command produces a SAM file.
-Since SAM files can be large, it is often convenient to convert them to BAM format and sort them as shown below.
+This produces a SAM file containing the alignment results.
+In practice, it is convenient to convert the SAM file to BAM format and sort it for downstream analysis:

 $ samtools view -bS output.sam > output.bam $ samtools sort output.bam > output.sorted.bam

-You can visualize the mapping results using a genome browser such as IGV, as shown below.
+You can inspect the results in a genome browser such as IGV.
+The aligned reads will appear as shown below.

 Mapping result